chromaui/learnstorybook.com/content/intro-to-storybook/vue/en/data.md

 Our `TaskList` component as currently written is “presentational” (see [this blog post](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)) in that it doesn’t talk to anything external to its own implementation.
 To get data into it, we need a “container”.

-This example uses [Vuex](https://vuex.vuejs.org), Vue's default data management library, to build a simple data model for our app.
+This example uses [Vuex](https://vuex.vuejs.org), Vue's default data management library, to build a straightforward data model for our app.
 However, the pattern used here applies just as well to other data management libraries like [Apollo](https://www.apollographql.com/client/) and [MobX](https://mobx.js.org/).

 First, install vuex with: